tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > ***
 >
 > **Glycogen**
-> Humans store glycogen in muscles to provide energy when needed
+> Humans store glycogen in muscles to provide energy when needed.
+> It is extensively branched so that it can be easily broken down when necessary.

 ### Lipids